yrsf/incubator/gradle/README.md

 recommended by the Maven BOM in the TXM module 'com.dieboldnixdorf.txm.externals:externals'.

-This descriptor centralizes the dependent libraries and their recommended versions, including:
+This descriptor centralizes the external dependencies and their recommended versions, including:
 - The libraries are being used in SDP, but provided by the TXM Maven BOM.
 For example, RTO modules.